elkebir-group/CORSID/README.md

 ### Using conda (recommended)

-1. Create a new conda environment named "moss" and install dependencies:
+1. Create a new conda environment named "corsid" and install dependencies:

    ```bash
    conda create -n corsid